 Again, gently tap it out.
 The pins don’t require a ton of force to push them out of the gun.
 The trigger pivot pin holds in the trigger and the disconnector.
-Both of these parts will fall out when you remove the punch: don’t be alarmed.
+Both of these parts will fall out when you remove the punch, so don’t be alarmed.
 Again, don’t remove any springs.
-We can work around them.
+It is best to work around them.

 Here’s what we’re looking at for parts that we’ll be working on:

 Dig out the sandpaper!
 The areas we’ll be concentrating on are the following: